 Akara is also quite popular in the West African region in places like Ghana and Senegal where bean fritters might go by the name “Accara” and is also enjoyed in Brazil where West African migrants call it Acaraje with theirs commonly stuffed with shrimp.
 In Senegal, it is very common to serve Accara with a side of kaani sauce: a spicy, tomato-based sauce usually used for dipping (which I also used as a side in this recipe for variety).
 Nigerian Akara is similar to Moi moi, but unlike Moi moi that is usually steamed or baked, Akara are fried black eyed pea fritters.
 The texture and taste of Akara and Moi moi are worlds apart, but they use very similar ingredients.

 Nigerian Akara/Accara/Acaraje are tasty fried black eyed pea fritters that can be served alone or with a side of pap, garri, custard, porridge or even in a burger.

 - 1.5 cups black eyed peas

 - 3 tsp vegetable bouillon

 - Salt to taste

 - Oil for deep frying

-Akara can be served by itself, with a side of pap (a corn based porridge also called ‘akamu’), eaten with cold soaked garri as a side dish (as my hubby likes to have it for some reason), custard, porridge oats or in my new favorite way: as a burger.
-To assemble the akara burger simply place the fried bean fritter between your favorite buns ( I used Ghana sweet bread buns), and top with your favorite burger toppings.
+Akara/Accara/Acaraje can be served by itself, with a side of pap (a fermented corn based porridge also called ‘akamu’), eaten with cold soaked garri (finely ground cassava flakes soaked in cold water) as a side dish (as my hubby likes to have it for some reason), custard, porridge oats or in my new favorite way: as a burger.
+To assemble the akara burger simply place the fried bean fritters between your favorite buns ( instead of the usual agege bread, I used my own homemade Ghana sweet bread buns), and top with your favorite burger toppings.
 I topped my burger with caramelized onions, sprouts, and tomatoes.